Rohit01-zoey/Chemical-Neural-Nets/Notes/how_loops_word_part1.md

 T(x) = x.

 ---

-Banach’s Fixed Point Theorem is an existence and uniqueness theorem for fixed points of certain mappings.
-As we will see from the proof, it also provides us with a constructive procedure for getting better and better approximations of the fixed point.
-This procedure is called iteration; we start by choosing an arbitrary x<sub>0</sub> in a given set, and calculate recursively a sequence x<sub>1</sub>, x<sub>2</sub>, x<sub>3</sub>, . . . by letting:
+* Banach’s Fixed Point Theorem is an existence and uniqueness theorem for fixed points of certain mappings.
+*  As we will see from the proof, it also provides us with a constructive procedure for getting better and better approximations of the fixed point.
+   - This procedure is called iteration; we start by choosing an arbitrary x<sub>0</sub> in a given set, and calculate recursively a sequence x<sub>1</sub>, x<sub>2</sub>, x<sub>3</sub>, . . . by letting:
 <p style="text-align: center;">
 x<sub>n+1</sub> = T x<sub>n</sub> , n = 0, 1, 2 . . .
 </p>

+---
+## Contraction Mapping
+Let (X,d) be a metric space (X is the set of points we are thinking of, here the real numbers. d is a distance function).

+Function 'f' is a *contraction mapping* if

+           d(f(x),f(y)) ≤ q d(x,y) where q<1

+That is, if applying f always decreases the distance.